Skip to main content

 Overview

 Some think that if the victim didn’t resist, that it doesn’t count as abuse.
 That’s not true.
-This myth is hurtful because it makes it more difficult for the victim to speak out and more likely that they will blame themselves.
-Whether they were intoxicated or felt pressured, intimidated or obligated to act a certain way, sexual assault/abuse is never the victim’s fault.”
+This myth is hurtful makes it difficult for victims to speak out and more likely that they will blame themselves.
+Whether they were intoxicated or felt pressured, intimidated, or obligated to act a certain way, sexual assault or abuse is never the victim’s fault.

 BYU-Idaho Resources